Iran threatens world tourism sites, as the US sends more Marines to the Middle East

 DUBAI, United Arab Emirates (AP) — Three weeks into an escalating war in the Middle East, the U.S. is sending more warships and Marines to the region, and Iran threatened Friday to expand its retaliatory attacks to include recreational and tourist sites worldwide.

 As Israeli airstrikes landed in Tehran, Iran launched more attacks on Israel and energy sites in neighboring Gulf Arab states, and the region marked one of the holiest days on the Muslim calendar.
-Iranians were also celebrating the Persian New Year, known as Nowruz, a normally festive holiday that is more subdued this year.
+Iranians were also celebrating the Persian New Year, known as Nowruz, a normally festive holiday.

 With little information coming out of Iran, it was not clear how much damage its arms, nuclear or energy facilities have sustained in the punishing U.S. and Israeli strikes that began Feb.
 28 — or even who was truly in charge of the country.
 But Iran's attacks are still choking off oil supplies and denting the global economy, raising food and fuel prices far beyond the Middle East.